Siteation/experiment-magento2-cross-document-view-transitions/README.md

 By leveraging this experimental browser feature (currently only available in Chrome), you can enhance user engagement and provide a more delightful shopping experience.

-> [!WARNING]
-> **Important Note:** As the View Transitions API is still under development,
-> this code is for experimentation only and should not be deployed on a production site.

 ![preview](./assets/magento-view-transition.gif)

 ## Try it your self